Written by the OWU Admission Team

 - Check the list of majors and minors; does the school have what you’re looking for?
 If the university doesn’t appear to offer the program you are interested in, ask your admission counselor for more information.
 Majors can have different names at various universities, and sometimes combining two majors or a major and a minor can easily meet your academic needs, so it’s wise to double check before deciding a school is not for you.

 - Personalize the information you receive from universities.
-Request a digital viewbook, view a virtual campus tour, and talk with your admission counselor to make sure you’re receiving specific information that’s important to you.
+Request information about programs offered, view a virtual campus tour, and talk with your admission counselor to make sure you’re receiving specific information that’s important to you.
 Most colleges and universities have a “get to know you” form that you can fill out.
 Provide as much information as you are comfortable sharing; the more colleges know, the more tailored future communication may be.

 Tips and Tricks from Current Students: